AndyFerns/Match-Result-Predictor/README.md

 # FootballMatchPredictor

-A Python library to train and predict soccer match outcomes using historical data and a Random Forest classifier.
+A Python project to train and predict soccer match outcomes using historical data and a Random Forest classifier.

 ---